-It cannot be ruled out that the Polish government will decide to further extend the possibility of suspending of loan instalments repayments, which will make it necessary to estimate and recognize an additional adjustment and have a material adverse effect on the Bank's financial condition and results of operations.
+It cannot be ruled out that the Polish government will decide to extend the possibility of suspending of instalment repayments loan instalments, which will make it necessary to estimate and recognize an additional adjustment and have a material adverse effect on the Bank's financial condition and results of operations.
 The suspension of payments under the mortgage loans may adversely impact applicable interest coverage limits.
 The deterioration in the Bank's financial condition may also lead to the Bank breaching the other regulatory requirements and capital ratios applicable to the Bank.

-Additionally, the Act on Supporting Borrowers introduced a procedure for replacing WIBOR with a new risk free reference rate (see risk factor "The regulation and reform of "benchmarks" may adversely affect the value of Covered Bonds linked to or referencing such "benchmarks").
+Additionally, the Act on Supporting Borrowers introduced a procedure for replacing WIBOR with a new risk free reference rate WIRON (see risk factor "The regulation and reform of "benchmarks" may adversely affect the value of Covered Bonds linked to or referencing such "benchmarks").

 The Act on Supporting Borrowers also amended the framework for operations of the Borrowers' Support Fund.
 In particular, the Act on Supporting Borrowers obliged lenders to make additional contributions to the Borrowers' Support Fund in the total amount of PLN 1.4 billion by 31 December 2022 and of additional PLN 600 million by 31 December 2023.
 The exact date of payment and the amount of the contribution for a given lender to be determined by a resolution of the Council of the Borrowers' Support Fund.
 The Bank's contribution for the year 2022 amounted to PLN 6.3 million.
-The Bank was not required to make contributions to the Borrowers' Support Fund for the year 2023.
+As of the date of this Prospectus, the Bank is not required to make contributions to the Borrowers' Support Fund for the year 2023.